geomichelon/VTSDKDemo/docs/GUIA_UI_TESTES.md

 ---

-## Boas práticas e troubleshooting
+## Best practices and troubleshooting

-- Sempre libere strings retornadas pelo SDK com `vt_free_string` após copiá‑las (
+- Always free strings returned by the SDK with `vt_free_string` after copying.
-  iOS: depois de `String(cString:)`; Android: após criar o `jstring`).
-- Confirme caminhos de imagens/URLs usados nos testes (acessíveis no sandbox do app/teste).
+- Ensure images/URLs used in tests are accessible from the app/test sandbox.
-- Xcode Preview requer esquema em `Debug` (otimização `-Onone`).
+- Xcode Preview requires Debug scheme (`-Onone`).
-- Em Android, garanta que os ABIs do app/test combinam com os `.so` incluídos.
+- On Android, make sure app/test ABIs match included `.so` files.
-- Problemas de link no iOS: verifique se o `XCFramework` está em “Link Binary With Libraries” do target correto e que o Header Search Path inclui `ffi/include`.
+- iOS linking issues: ensure XCFramework is in “Link Binary With Libraries” for the correct target and Header Search Paths include `ffi/include`.
-- Problemas de `UnsatisfiedLinkError` no Android: confirme `System.loadLibrary("vtsdk_shim")` e que as `.so` estão em `jniLibs/<ABI>/`.
+- Android `UnsatisfiedLinkError`: verify `System.loadLibrary("vtsdk_shim")` and `.so` presence in `jniLibs/<ABI>/`.

 ---

-## Onde olhar no repositório
+## Where to look in this repo

-- Header C: `ffi/include/vt_sdk.h`
+- C header: `ffi/include/vt_sdk.h`
-- XCFramework (exemplo gerado): `dist/VTSDK.xcframework`
+- Example XCFramework: `dist/VTSDK.xcframework`
-- Demo iOS pronta: `ios-demo/VTSDKDemo.xcodeproj`
+- iOS sample app: `ios-demo/VTSDKDemo.xcodeproj`
-- UI Tests (exemplo): `ios-demo/VTSDKDemoUITests/VTSDKDemoUITests.swift`
+- UI Tests example: `ios-demo/VTSDKDemoUITests/VTSDKDemoUITests.swift`